 I will not mention all the cinematic sources from which this film pulls its imagery since those original works shouldn’t have their dignity pierced by this needle.
 It is not only that the film is highly predictable on a narrative level but also when it comes to the lensing.
 More often than not, one can pinpoint the exact moment when a camera movement will begin or end.
 There is no lack of talent associated with the film.
 Agnieszka Glinska and Michał Dymek both showed what they are capable of in Skolimowski’s EO (2022), but here, they seem as trapped as the story’s characters.

 Talking about said characters, the thespians can not be faulted.
 Trine Dyrholm is always reliable, but the heaviest part is Vic Carmen Sonne’s, and she carries it beautifully.
-Then I’m not talking about the stale artificial beauty which the film revels in, but she gives a truly powerful performance, which confirms her abilities after Holiday (2018) and Miss Osaka (2021).
+Then, I’m not talking about the stale artificial beauty which the film revels in, but she gives a truly powerful performance that confirms her abilities after Holiday (2018) and Miss Osaka (2021).

 Screened at the 2024 Cannes Film Festival in the competition section.